remarkjs/vscode-remark/readme.md

 ## Compatibility

+This extension is compatible with Visual Studio Code versions 1.46.0 and greater.

 Projects maintained by the unified collective are compatible with all maintained versions of Node.js.
 As of now, that is Node.js 12.20+, 14.14+, and 16.0+.